September 22, 2014

 The "A" indicates that personnel are available for out-of-state incidents.

 MN crews are interagency groups of trained wildland firefighters.
-Members are from the MN Department of Natural Resources, US Forest Service (Superior and Chippewa), the US Fish and Wildlife Service, Voyageurs' National Park, and the Bureau of Indian Affairs agencies from MN.
-They serve up to two weeks.
+Members are from the MN Department of Natural Resources, US Forest Service (Superior and Chippewa), the US Fish and Wildlife Service, the National Park Service and the Bureau of Indian Affairs agencies from MN.
+The crew will serve up to two weeks.